-Please reference as: Whites Writing Whiteness (2014) ‘A Copy’ Whites Writing Whiteness
+Please reference as: Liz Stanley (2017) ‘A Copy’ Whites Writing Whiteness

 1. The humongously large Forbes family collection contains, in addition to its thousands of letters received from family and friends and officialdom, a large number of items archivally labelled (and it seems labelled thus by whichever family member originally collated these papers) using the heading of ‘letters dispatched’.
 However, this part of the collection in fact contains things which are drafts, things which are actual letters received, and also things which might appear to be letters received and (more of them) letters dispatched, but which are instead, as a heading written on some of them proclaims, a Copy.
 ‘Copy’, it appears, out-trumps the dispatched/received distinction, and it and the untitled ‘draft’ are treated as sort of akin.